d-kz/d-kz.github.io/_pages/design_reading_group.md

 ---
 ## 4: (Denis) Marketplce Design
+Any exchange of something between two or more parties could be seen as a market.
+Market design is used in medical student matching, online advertisement bidding, kidney exchange programs, etc. It has a strong theoretical foundation and very intuitive applications, which makes it pretty sweet to study.
 ### Reading:
 - https://pdfs.semanticscholar.org/6b51/fdd68f5b45e98b90731e00a5089d97fcb744.pdf - general marketplace review and framing
 - https://www.nber.org/papers/w16852.pdf - thoughts on internet markets